JovanMosurovic/Hash-Table/README.md

 The hash table has an adaptive mode, controlled by the user.
 When in adaptive mode, the table automatically adjusts its size based on load factors and average access counts.
 You can enable/disable this option through the menu.
 The initial mode of the table is not adaptive due to the homework requirement from the faculty.

 ## Performance Evaluation
-Performance evaluation of a hash table is performed by inserting given keys (in a specified range of values) into a given hash table, and then generating a specified number of keys of **pseudorandom** values and performing a search on them.
+A performance evaluation of a hash table is performed by inserting the given keys (in a specified range of values) into a given hash table, and then generating a specified number of keys of **pseudorandom** values and performing a search on them.
 After that, the results (average number of accesses in a **successful** search and calculated number of accesses in an **unsuccessful** search) are printed.<br />

 The range in which random numbers are generated is determined so that it corresponds to the range of values of the keys inserted into the table (in this case these numbers are between minimum and maximum key in "[DZ3_Recnik_10K.txt](Files/DZ3_Recnik_10K.txt)" file.